mnaganov/isa-algorithm/analysis.md

 (NFP) around the fixed polygon (`A`) which defines the area that can be used to test quickly whether the second polygon (`B`) touches the first one, by checking whether an arbitrary point of the polygon `B` belongs to the NFP.
-This is much faster than a full polygon intersection test.
-This area is calculated by choosing an arbitrary placement of the polygon `B` so that it touches the polygon `A`, and then "orbiting" it around.
-This works well unless the shape of the polygon `A` is such that there is a concave part in the polygon `A` with an "entrance" smaller than the polygon `B` (see **Figure 11** for an example).
+This is much faster than a full polygon intersection test, thus using an NFP optimizes trying different polygon layouts.
+This area is calculated by choosing an arbitrary placement of the polygon `B` so that it touches the polygon `A`, and then sliding it around.

+The sliding method works well unless the polygon `A` has regions that are unreachable via sliding, such as a hole inside it, or as shown in example on the **Figure 11**.
 To calculate the NFP in such a case, multiple slidings from different starting points must be performed.
-The **Algorithm 3** determines whether another starting point needs to be chosen, and finds one.
+The **Algorithm 3** tries to find alternative starting points.
+This algorithm depends on the **Algorithm 4** for getting a list of translation vectors.

+The **Algorithm 3** is designed to be called multiple times for searching another starting point, until it has considered all the edges of the polygon `A`.
+That's why the algorithm flags them.
+This information is used in subsequent re-runs of the algorithm.

+The algorithm tests each pair of edges from polygons `A` and `B`.
+If after placing the polygon `B` in a way that the starting point of the edge from `B` at the starting point of the edge from `A`, the polygons do overlap, then this pair should not be considered.
+Note the typo in the paper's algorithm.
+The algorithm includes an optimization for not considering edges of the polygon `B` that fail the **right side test** (see **Figure 12.a** and **12.b**).

+If the edge passes the check, then the **Algorithm 3** uses the **Algorithm 4** for obtaining all translation vectors.
+If these exist, they are used to slide the polygon `B` along the current edge of the polygon `A` and test while sliding, if they overlap or not.
+If they do not overlap, then the current position is a new starting point.
+Otherwise, the algorithm determines the translation distance, and slides the polygon `B` by it.
+The paper says that the translation distance is *calculated similar to the steps described in the Section 3.2.3*.
+This section describes the **Algorithm 2**, however the **Algorithm 3** does not explicitly into it.
+This is likely due to the fact that the **Algorithm 2** only considers one vector, while the **Algorithm 3** needs to shorten a list of vectors (`V` in the algorithm pseudocode).
+After shortening, the algorithm somehow chooses one translation vector from `V`—the exact criteria is not clear.

 ```
 Input: PA, PB //two polygons,